crazylafo/AE_tl_math/README.md

 An After Effect plugin project.
-The user can write math expression for each pixels and by channels (RGBA) or GLSL Shaders whatever your Color Space, the expected values are between 0 and 1.
+The user can write math expression for each pixels and by channels (RGBA) or GLSL Shaders.
+In math expression mode, whatever your Color Space, the expected values are between 0 and 1.

 Verion note:

 Alpha 05 (v 1.13)

+-New GLSL engine (for fragment shaders and based on OpenGL 3.2)

 -support 32bits render

 -Faster exprtk render

--New GLSL engine (for fragment shaders and based on OpenGL 3.2) -Ui costumizable
+-Ui costumizable

 Alpha 04 (V1.12)